Basics of Property Division

 The Value of a Rhode Island Attorney

 You will want to have an attorney that aggressively fights for you throughout the process and will zealously argue for your assets on your behalf.
-At Assalone & Associates, our team is skilled in fighting for our clients and is committed to working hard for what you have earned.
+At Assalone Lombardi, LLC, our team is skilled in fighting for our clients and is committed to working hard for what you have earned.

 If you’re going through a divorce and are concerned about your property, don’t delay in contacting a Rhode Island attorney.
 Call (401) 589-5599 today or visit us online to schedule your consultation.